Moderation is not one field

 Conclusion

-Moderation is not one field.
-It is not one toggle.
-It is not even one concept at the model interface.
+Moderation is not a field.
+It is not a toggle.
+It is part of execution itself.